Pippapips/ZenECS/Packages/com.zenecs.core/Samples~/08-WorldHook/README.md

 ## What this sample shows

 1. **Entity lifecycle hooks**
-   Subscribe to `EntityEvents.EntityCreated`, `EntityDestroyRequested`, and `EntityDestroy` to track entity lifetime.
+   Subscribe to `EntityEvents.EntityCreated`, `EntityEvents.EntityDestroyRequested`, and `EntityEvents.EntityDestroy` to track entity lifetime.

 2. **Component lifecycle hooks**
-   Subscribe to `ComponentEvents.ComponentAdded` and `ComponentRemoved` to track component changes.
+   Subscribe to `ComponentEvents.ComponentAdded` and `ComponentEvents.ComponentRemoved` to track component changes.

 3. **Event subscription and cleanup**
    Properly subscribe in `Initialize()` and unsubscribe in `Shutdown()` to prevent memory leaks.